 This is a course for students who wish to learn basic methods in order to analyze simple studies and experiments.
 This course will present the basic methods of applied statistics, utilizing an easy-to-use interactive statistical computing package called MINITAB.
 Students will be provided with readily understandable and intuitive descriptions of statistical analyses.
-The topics to be covered include: basic descriptive statistics for univariate and bivariate data, very elementary probability theory, random samplings from populations and random allocation to experimental treatments, sampling distributions, concepts of confidence intervals and hypothesis testing, tests of means in one-sample, two-sample, paired-sample and standard analysis of variance contexts.
+The topics to be covered include: basic descriptive statistics for univariate and bivariate data, very elementary probability theory, random samplings from populations and random allocation to experimental treatments, sampling distributions, concepts of confidence intervals and hypothesis testing, tests of means in one-sample, two-sample, paired-sample and standard analysis of variance contexts, plus regression.
 Categorical data analysis will also be discussed.
 Most students taking this course will probably not pursue further formal undergraduate study in applied statistics.

 MATH 0031 (Algebra) or equivalent.
 No Comp.
 Sci. background needed.

 Pfenning Elementary Statistics: Looking at the Big Picture (c)2011 Brooks/Cole, Cengage Learning, STUDENT edition, sold royalty-free at the University of Pittsburgh Book Center.
 Note that the looseleaf version is an option, as is eBook rental.
 Do not use the Instructor Edition.
 If you'd like to consult other statistics books for reference, ask me in office hours.
 A calculator (any kind) is needed.

 Homework,computer lab problems, quizzes, two midterms, and a comprehensive final exam.